saidhanushv/saidhanushv/README.md

 - 👀 I’m interested in Data Science, Full stack web development, basketball, anime, soo much more!
 - 🌱 I’m currently learning Core Data Analytics
 - 📚 I'm currently pursuing Bachelor's Of Computer Applications in Jain University
 - 💞️ I’m looking to collaborate on anything!
-(I'm an oppertunist)
+(I'm an opportunist)

 ## Skills at a Glance 🚀